The Making of Mississippi

 4) What was it like living on the road?

 A: It was exciting and exhausting.
-I used the website couchsurfing.com to find hosts in most of the cities I stayed in and was able to make great friends.
+I used the website couchsurfing.org to find hosts in most of the cities I stayed in and was able to make great friends.
+It was like the first version of airbnb – kind of a craigslist caliber interface – it was free and it was awesome.
+I think the website has since been corporatized and I don’t know if it’s used much anymore.
 In between destinations I would sleep in my truck.
 I was filming about 14 hours a day and then managing my own footage.
 I had over 400 hours of footage by the end.

 3) How did you decide to bring Turner and Marcin together?